Lindsey Graham On Trump Ordering Mueller Firing: ‘I Don’t Care’

 — CBS News (@CBSNews) April 28, 2019

-None-the-less, Trump has maintained that no such exchange took place between himself and McGahn, going as far as to indicate that he could in fact have simply fired Mueller himself without the need for such an intermediary.
+Nonetheless, Trump has maintained that no such exchange took place between himself and McGahn, going as far as to indicate that he could, in fact, have simply fired Mueller himself without the need for such an intermediary.

 “As has been incorrectly reported by the Fake News Media, I never told then White House Counsel Don McGahn to fire Robert Mueller, even though I had the legal right to do so,” Trump tweeted in a message posted in the early hours on Thursday.
 “If I wanted to fire Mueller, I didn’t need McGahn to do it, I could have done it myself.”